Mac SSH Error KB ID 0001245

-Note Certified working all the way up to macOS Big Sur version 11.0.1
+Note Certified working all the way up to macOS Ventura version 13.0.1

 I thought my RoyalTSX had broken today, I upgraded it a couple of weeks ago, and I upgraded to macOS Catalina 10.15 the other day.
 After this, all my SSH sessions refused to connect with this error;

 Unable to negotiate with x.x.x.x port 22: no matching key exchange found.
 Their offer diffie-hellman-group1-sha1